ImmanuelLoh/PTO/Readme.md

 Retrieval: The system searches vector stores populated with Google's financial chunks using embedding similarity.
 Computation: The agent performs explicit numerical computations (calculating margins, deltas) based on retrieved data.
 Citation: It merges the evidence into a final response, strictly citing the source documents (e.g., Source: 2024 10-K, Table 4).

+## BENCHMARKING & EVALUATION

+To ensure the system meets production standards, we implemented a rigorous benchmarking framework comparing three distinct configurations.

+Test Scenarios We evaluate performance across three system states:

+*Baseline*: Rule Base Retrieval with Naive Chunking
+*Optimized (Current)*: Async parallel multi-modal retrieval + Agentic "Plan-Prune-Execute" workflow.
+*Cached*: Optimized agent + Semantic Caching layer enabled.

+Performance Metrics (Timing) We instrumented the code to log detailed latency breakdowns for every query.
+We track p50 (Median) and p95 (Tail Latency) for:

+*Total Latency: End-to-end time from user query to final answer.
+*Retrieval Time: Time taken to fetch data from Vector Stores (Text/Table/Image).
+*Reasoning Time: Time spent by the Agent in the Planning and Pruning phases.
+*Generation Time: Time spent generating the final prose response.

+RAG Quality Metrics The log_rag_evaluation function captures data to assess the "RAG Triad":
+*Context Precision: Is the retrieved evidence relevant to the query?
+*Faithfulness: Is the answer supported by the retrieved contexts?
+*Answer Relevance: Does the final answer actually address the user's specific question?